kawilliams/kawilliams.github.io/teaching/hci/design-sprints/redesign.md

 # Re-design and Extend

 * Group size: Teams of 3-4
-* Design sprint starts: Wednesday, August 30, in class.
+* Design sprint starts: Monday, November 4, in class. *Thanksgiving break is in this timeframe to don't be misled by the due date.*
-* Design sprint ends: Wednesday, September 13, in class (demo).
+* Design sprint ends: Monday, December 2 in class (demo).
 Design document due at *11:55 PM*.

 ## Overview